nikunjsingh93/react-dashboard/README.md

-# React dashboard made with react + Tailwind CSS
+# React dashboard made with React + Tailwind CSS

  Fully Responsive template ready to kickstart any project